Being proficient at managing remote employees requires a mental leap, especially for traditionally minded managers.

-Depending on the work being produced at home, you may want to provide a small printer.
-Alternatively, you may decide to set up an account at a local copy shop or mail services center, all with clearly communicated spending limits.
+- A small printer or an account at a local copy shop or mail services center, all with clearly communicated spending limits

 Remember: You and your remote employees may find that some tasks must be conducted in the office for security reasons or because it’s simply more efficient to meet in person.
 Be ready to accept the limits of remote work for some portions of a job or for individual units within a larger division.

-In a perfect world, new teleworkers would train to use relevant remote technology and protocols six months before implementation.
+In a perfect world, new remote employees would train to use relevant remote technology and protocols six months before implementation.